 What Does It Mean to Have UN-Approved Boxes?

-When you have UN-approved packaging, that only means it passed all the mandatory tests specified in the United Nations Dangerous Goods Regulations.
+What are un-approved boxes?
+Unapproved boxes commonly lack UN Certification (UN Specification Marks) when transporting Hazardous Materials (HazMat) or Dangerous Goods.
+In contrast, UN-approved packaging means it has passed all the mandatory tests specified in the United Nations Dangerous Goods Regulations.

 It also means the manufacturer adheres to strict guidelines when creating the dangerous goods’ packaging.
-This involves the careful selection of materials, a carefully planned manufacturing process, and several testing systems – including one that’s done by an independent testing facility.
+This involves the careful selection of materials, a carefully planned manufacturing process, and several testing systems, including one that an independent testing facility does.

 After the packaging has gone through all the tests, it’ll then be sent to the relevant approval authority.
 They will verify the tests conducted on the packaging design.
 Once it passes their scrutiny, the packaging will get approval and a UN Specification Mark.

-Manufacturers can follow those packaging specifications to mass produce to transport hazardous goods.
+Manufacturers can follow those packaging specifications to mass produce and transport hazardous goods.

 How Are UN-Approved Boxes Different?

-If you look at UN-approved boxes, you won’t notice a huge difference from the regular ones – except when you look at the markings outside of the box.
+If you look at UN-approved boxes, you won’t notice a huge difference from the regular ones, except when you look at the packaging markings outside of the box

-First of all, UN-approved boxes should use materials with a higher specification.
-It should be robust and able to withstand extreme conditions while in transport.
-Even if it topples over or gets bumped around, it should be able to protect the contents without compromise.
+First, UN-approved boxes should use materials with a higher specification.
+They need strict performance tests to stand up to shipping impacts, such as drop resistance, stacking pressure and leakage prevention.
+They should be robust and able to withstand extreme conditions while in transit.
+Even if they topple over or get bumped around, they must still protect the contents without compromise.

 Second, these have a visible UN Specification Mark that proves how they passed all the strict requirements of the Dangerous Goods Regulations.
 It goes through numerous tests from various testing companies before they are given this mark.